zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 <img src="/assets/images/duckdb-pipeline.png" width="800" alt="A sample diagram for 3 targets of logs">

 1. **Raw Logs to Cheap Storage**: Logs are written as-is to a low-cost location: NFS, SMB share, or object storage (e.g., S3).
 This supports long-term retention and full-fidelity replay.
-2. **Structured Data Lake for Hunting**: Logs are parsed, transformed, normalized to schema, and stored in an efficient format like Parquet.
+2. **Structured Data Lake for Hunting**: Logs are parsed, transformed, normalised to schema, and stored in an efficient format like Parquet.
 This enables fast, large-scale querying, enrichment, and threat hunting.
 3. **SIEM Pipeline**: High-value events are filtered, aggregated, and pushed to a SIEM.
 This supports real-time detection, alerting, and correlation.

 This guide assumes familiarity with command‐line tools and SQL